ATOM: A Pretrained Neural Operator for Multitask Molecular Dynamics: Atomistic Transformer Operator for Molecules (ATOM)

 \subsubsection{ATOM Heterogeneous Temporal Attention}

 We employ a heterogeneous temporal attention mechanism to enable mixing between multiple features $({\mathbf{X}}, {\mathbf{V}}, {\mathbf{Z}}) \in \mathbb R^{3 \times N P \times d_v}$ across spatial and temporal dimensions. \FPeval{\PctImproveCrossAttvsStdAtt}{round((7.39-6.92)/7.39*100,2)} We use the phase space embedding ${\mathbf Z}$ as the query and attend to the key-value pairs formed from all features ${\mathbf{X}}, {\mathbf{V}}, {\mathbf{Z}} \in \mathbb R^{NP \times d_v}$.
 In \Cref{fig:MD17_ablation}, we show that this improves performance by \PctImproveCrossAttvsStdAtt\% over standard self-attention for single-task prediction.
-In addition, to encode temporal information, we introduce Temporal RoPE (T-RoPE), an adaptation of RoPE \citep{su_roformer_2023} to irregular time lags by driving the phases with timestamps built from per-step increments $\{ \Delta t\}$.
+To encode temporal information, we introduce Temporal RoPE (T-RoPE), adapting \gls{rope} \citep{su_roformer_2023} to irregular time lags by scaling the phase rotations according to cumulative timestamps constructed from per-step increments ${ \Delta t}$.

 Let the hidden dimension per head be $d_h$ (even).
 We define frequencies $\omega_k=b^{-2k/d_h}$ for $k=0,\dots,d_h/2-1$.
 Given per-step time increments $\{\Delta t_p\}_{p=1}^{P}$, we build timestamps $t_p=t+\sum_{r=1}^{p}\Delta t_r$, and assign a \emph{single} rotation to all $N$ atoms at timestep $p$: $\mathbf R_{p}=\operatorname{diag}\left(\mathbf R(\theta_{p,0}),\dots,\mathbf R(\theta_{p,d_h/2-1})\right) \in \mathbb R^{d_h \times d_h}$, where $\theta_{p,k}=\frac{\omega_k}{\tau}\,\bigl(t_p-t_0\bigr)$ and $\mathbf R(\theta) \in \mathbb R^{2 \times 2}$ is the rotation matrix with angle $\theta$ and $\tau > 0$ is a timescale hyperparameter.
 Suppose the query molecule state at time $p$ is given as $\mathbf Q_p \in \mathbb R^{N \times d_h}$ and key molecule state at time $p'$ is $\mathbf K_{p'} \in \mathbb R^{N \times d_h}$.
 We apply $\mathbf R_p, \mathbf R_{p'}$ to $\mathbf Q_p, \mathbf K_{p'}$ respectively so that the rotary dot product $\mathbf Q_p \mathbf R_p (\mathbf K_{p'} \mathbf R_{p'})^\top$ depends only on the time interval $t_{p'}-t_p$.
 This makes attention \textit{translation invariant} in time, which allows for interpolation and extrapolation across irregular increments $\{\Delta t_p\}$.
 In addition, sharing the same $\mathbf R_p$ across all $N$ atoms in a molecule ensures \textit{permutation-invariance} within a timestep.
 For aggregated query and key matrices $\mathbf Q, \mathbf K \in \mathbb R^{NP \times d_h}$, we denote the application of temporal \gls{rope} across $P$ timesteps and $N$ atoms as $\operatorname{T-RoPE}(\mathbf Q), \operatorname{T-RoPE}(\mathbf K) \in \mathbb R^{NP \times d_h}$.